tarekziade/blog/entries/gender-gap.rst

 Unfortunately, I have come to the conclusion that these kind of actions are sometimes done, but **in secrecy** to avoid any community flame.
-I have witnessed it, and for some conferences I am pretty sure it's happening ;)
+I have witnessed it, and for some conferences I am pretty sure it's happening.

 I think it would be better to have this kind of action an official action to promote diversity.